How do I copy an article from one of my websites to another?

 To finish, go to the website the article was copied to and open the article.
 Edit accordingly and publish when ready.

 The copy-to function now copies almost all article and related article data to the target website and publishes the article immediately.
 This allows editors to prepare and publish an article on one website then publish the article to another website without having to visit the other website's admin tools.

 By default we will insert a canonical tag on the target website's article pointing back to the original article.
-In February 2018 we will release a canonical tag editor which will allow you to edit or remove the canonical tag within the admin tools.
+We also have a canonical tag editor which allows you to edit or remove the canonical tag within the admin tools.